Skip to content

 Role

-Dr David Dahill is a Research Fellow at the Centre of People, Work, and Organisational Practice (CPWOP), in the Department of Human Resource Management within Nottingham Business School.
+Dr David Dahill is a Senior Research Fellow at the Centre for People, Work, and Organisational Practice (CPWOP), in the Department of Human Resource Management within Nottingham Business School.

 Research areas

-Currently advancing the wellbeing and work strand for CPWOP, from 2020 to 2025, he co-led the Work Futures Research Group in the Department of Sociology, and now oversees the collaborative workspace between CPWOP, the Work Futures Observatory, and GMB Union.
-This initiative focuses on developing projects to support workers and their unions in the private hire sector.
-In addition to his research, David has delivered lectures and seminars on the ‘thinking sociologically’ and ‘sociology of work and career’ modules of the BA Sociology programme, and also provided sessions and internal reviews as part of the DBA programme in NBS.
+Currently advancing the wellbeing and work strand for CPWOP, David previously co-led the Work Futures Research Group (2020–2025) and now oversees the collaborative workspace linking CPWOP, the Work Futures Observatory, and GMB Union, focusing on private hire sector support.
+He has previously delivered lectures and workshops on the sociological thinking and the sociology of work and careers modules of the BA sociology programme, and support on the DBA programme in NBS.

 External activity

-David is a member of the British Academy ECR Network, and the Working Class Academic Network.
+David is a member of the British Academy, the European Sociological Association, and the Working Class Academics Network.
 He is also part of the international research and reading group 'precarious work, precarious lives' with academics across South America and Europe (jointly hosted by Cardiff University, Wales, UK, and the University of São Paulo in Brazil).